Contrary to Conventional Wisdom, Cultures Can Be Transformed

 - It takes a new kind of hard work.
 Stop calling them “soft” skills.
 Developing new beliefs and mindsets is hard, and the leadership practices they generate will permanently alter the way leadership is experienced and accomplished.
 Developing a new mindset is much harder than managing spreadsheets and the next restructuring.
 If it was easy, everyone would be doing it.

 Senior leadership teams can and do evolve new mindsets.
 Individuals, teams, and entire organizations adapt, grow, and prepare for future challenges.
 They learn to change what they do and how they do it.
 As a result, they have grown “bigger minds for solving bigger problems.”

-The common thread among these studies is a powerful one: choosing the right leadership culture is the difference between success and failure.
+Choosing the right leadership culture is the difference between success and failure.